pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/review2/reviewer2.md

 FIXME:
 - Thought: Does discussion always need to be mainly focus on comparison with other studies?
 There is even a section only related to this.
 - Thought: How to react to such a request?

+ALEX:
+Yes, that's the whole point of the discussion.
+The first half of the Discussion summarizes results - maybe this can be shortened to avoid redundancy.
+But the response should also emphasize that the second half already relates our findings to the literature.
+This being said, small changes to the Discussion may be a good idea.

 > Abbreviations introduced should be used consistently afterward.